-Wide doors blend in with the style of the house
+An elevator that fits in with the style of the house and makes it wheelchair accessible

-Easy to use mirror for persons with impaired hand function
+Soap pump makes it easier for persons with impaired hand function to use soap

 Practical waste-sorting cabinet that opens automatically